 Table 3 gives the results for EE and ENE new hires where we control for a cyclical composition effect that may be due to occupation or industry switching.
 The semi-elasticities for EE and ENE occupation/industry non-switchers are given in rows two and three; rows four and five give the differential cyclicality for switchers.
 As emphasized above, we consider the semi-elasticity for ENE non-switchers to be the relevant measure of new hire wage cyclicality, as it is least likely to be contaminated by a composition bias.
 Moreover, to the extent that similar jobs are indeed grouped by industry or occupation, we are better able to isolate true wage cyclicality by focusing on workers who remain in the same type of job across an employment transition.
-As before, we interpret the EE elasticities to represent the role of cyclical self-selection of workers searching on-the-job; our estimates here allow us to evaluate whether procyclical selection into better jobs is concentrated among EEswitchers or non-switchers.
+As before, we interpret the EE elasticities to represent the role of cyclical self-selection of workers searching on-the-job; our estimates here allow us to evaluate whether procyclical selection into better jobs is concentrated among EE switchers or non-switchers.

 From our estimates in fixed effects, we find evidence that ENE occupation/industry switchers have more cyclical wages than ENE stayers, suggesting that the composition bias introduced by occupation/industry switching is procyclical rather than countercyclical.
 Among EE workers, we find evidence of a stronger procyclical composition effect for non-switchers than switchers, but both are estimated to be procyclical.
-For both firstdifferences and fixed-effects, however, our findings on ENE wage cyclicality are largely unchanged: we recover point-estimates for $\pi{nu}^{ENE}$ that are positive, not significant, and for the most part, close to zero.
+For both first differences and fixed effects, however, our findings on ENE wage cyclicality are largely unchanged: we recover point estimates for $\pi{nu}^{ENE}$ that are positive, not significant, and for the most part, close to zero.

 Next, we consider composition effects due to unobserved characteristics that are correlated with unemployment duration.
-While unemployment duration has been identified as crucial for understanding re-employment wage outcomes (see Schmieder, von Wachter, and Bender, 2015), there are multiple reasons why unemployment duration might matter for wages, and the overall cyclicality of the associated composition bias is ambiguous.
-For example, Ljundgvist and Sargent (1998) argue that workers who experience longer durations of unemployment are subject to greater human capital loss, and hence lower re-employment wages.
+While unemployment duration has been identified as crucial for understanding re-employment wage outcomes (see Schmieder et al., 2015), there are multiple reasons why unemployment duration might matter for wages, and the overall cyclicality of the associated composition bias is ambiguous.
+For example, Ljungqvist and Sargent (1998) argue that workers who experience longer durations of unemployment are subject to greater human capital loss, and hence lower re-employment wages.
 Therefore, longer unemployment durations during a recession could introduce a procyclical bias.
-The literature has also identified stigma effects associated to the duration of the unemployment spell.
-This could generate a countercyclical composition bias à la Mortensen and Pissarides (1994): if workers with long unemployment spells must be of
+The literature has also identified stigma effects